Environment | In harmony with nature

 Concept

-Bridgestone will strive into minimize the footprint of its business activities by reducing water withdrawal in water stress areas and emissions into the air and water.
-In parallel, it will enhance its contribution through conservation and restoration of ecosystems based on the long-term environmental vision of being “in balance with nature (Contribution > Footprint)” for 2050 and beyond, thereby contributing to realization of the vision of “living in harmony with nature” of the Convention on Biological Diversity.
+Bridgestone will strive to minimize the footprint of its business activities by reducing water withdrawal in water-stressed areas and emissions into the air and water.
+In parallel, the company will enhance its contribution through the conservation and restoration of ecosystems, in line with its long term environmental vision of being “in balance with nature (Contribution > Footprint)” for 2050 and beyond.
+Through these efforts, Bridgestone contributes to the realization of the Convention on Biological Diversity’s vision of “living in harmony with nature.”

 * “Nature positive” means halting and reversing the loss of biodiversity and natural capital in order to put nature on the path to recovery.
-The intent behind this is to reduce the impact of business activities on biodiversity and natural capital, maintain and restore nature’s bounty, and transform socio-economic activities for the sustainable use of the natural capital.
+The intent behind this is to reduce the impact of business activities on biodiversity and natural capital, maintain and restore ecosystems, and transform socio-economic activities for the sustainable use of natural capital.

 Actions to achieve In Harmony with Nature

-Bridgestone identifies and engages in activities related to its impact on and contribution to preservation/conservation of the environment throughout its product lifecycles and value chain.
+Bridgestone engages in activities related to its impact on and contribution to environmental preservation throughout the entire product lifecycle and value chain.

 1. Minimizing footprint